xenyo/uni-project-template/README.md

 Before proceeding, commit your changes and push.

-## Docker
+## Docker development environment

 ### Provide authentication details

 Copy `auth.example.json` to `auth.json`.

-Enter the username and password for packages.xenyo.net (obtained from the system administrator).

 Go to https://github.com/settings/tokens and generate a personal access token with no expiration and `repo` scope.
 Add the token to the `auth.json`.

 ### Adjust ports

 Copy `.env.example` to `.env`.
 If necessary, edit the values to prevent port binding conflicts.

 ### Start containers

-Create and start containers in the background:
+Create and start containers:

 ```
 docker compose up -d
 ```

-### Attach to container

 There are multiple ways to interact with the container.